Top 20 Rarest Dog Breeds

 5. Norwegian Lundehund

 The Norwegian Lundehund is the only dog breed designed for the job of puffin hunting.
-They are unique due to thier six fully developed toes on each foot.
-Four point forward and two point inward, like a human thumb which provide more traction and grip when the dog is navigating steep or slippery rocks and peaks of his Norwegian homeland.
-With puffins now being a protected species, Lundehunds are now a loyal, outgoing family dog.
-This breed can be shy around strangers but with proper socialization will be friendly.
+They are unique due to the six fully developed toes on each foot.
+Four points forward and two points inward, like a human thumb, provide more traction and grip when the dog is navigating steep or slippery rocks and peaks in his Norwegian homeland.
+With puffins now being a protected species, Lundehunds are now loyal, outgoing family dog.
+This breed can be shy around strangers but with proper socialization, it will be friendly.

 6. Thai Ridgeback

 The Thai Ridgeback is one of only three breeds that has a ridge of hair that runs along its back in the opposite direction to the rest of the coat.
-Until recently the Thai Ridgeback was hardly known about outside of eastern Thailand.
+Until recently, the Thai Ridgeback was hardly known outside of eastern Thailand.
 This breed makes a good watch, guard and hunting dog, but needs a dominant owner who understands the breed because they are not always easy to train.
-The Thai Ridgeback is tough, active, alert, and is an excellent jumper, but without socialization can be a bit aloof toward strangers.
+The Thai Ridgeback is tough, active, alert, and an excellent jumper, but without socialization, it can be a bit aloof toward strangers.

 7. Peruvian Inca Orchid